-Eggs Nested in Sautéed Chard and Mushrooms Recipe
+Eggs Nested in Sautéed Chard and Mushrooms

 Shiitakes are highly flavorful mushrooms, and will really make this dish special if you use them, though you can use just about any mushroom.
 You can also skip the fresh mushrooms and sprinkle the eggs with truffle salt.

-- 2 Tbsp olive oil
+2 tablespoons extra virgin olive oil

-- 1/2 cup chopped onion
+1/2 cup chopped onion

-- 2-3 large shiitake mushrooms, sliced into 1/4-inch thick slices
+2 to 3 large shiitake mushrooms, sliced into 1/4-inch thick slices

-- Salt and freshly ground black pepper
+Salt and freshly ground black pepper

 1 to 2 eggs

 Cut out the thick, tough center ribs of the chard leaves.
 Chop the ribs into 1/2 inch pieces and place in a bowl.

 Sauté for about 4 to 5 minutes, until the onions are translucent and the mushrooms are a little brown on the edges and have started to give up their moisture.

-3 Add the green sliced chard leaves to the sauté pan.
+Add the green sliced chard leaves to the sauté pan.
 Use tongs to turn the leaves over in the pan so that the leaves get coated with some of the olive oil and the onions and mushrooms are well mixed in with the leaves.
 Sprinkle with salt and pepper.

-4 Spread the mixture evenly over the bottom of the pan.
+Spread the mixture evenly over the bottom of the pan.
 Crack one or two fresh eggs in the center of the pan, over the chard mushroom mixture.
-Lower the heat to low and cover the pan.
-Cook for 3 to 4 minutes, checking after 3 minutes.
-When the whites are cooked, remove the pan from the heat and use a spatula to gently transfer the eggs and chard to a plate to serve.
+Cook uncovered until the bottom whites are well set.
+Then lower the heat to medium and cover the pan.
+Cook for another minute or two.

 Serve immediately.
 Cut into the egg yolks so that the runny yolks run over the chard and mushrooms and form something of a sauce.